Add a machine¶

 Template Path

-Path to the prepared VM template.
+Path to the VM template prepared during the management cluster bootstrap.
 Use the drop-down list to select the required item.

-Every drop-down list item represents a short name of a VM template, without the datacenter path.
-Start typing the VM template name in the drop-down list field to filter the results.
+You may select VM templates of your vSphere datacenter account that are also displayed in the drop-down list.
 For the list of supported operating systems, refer to Requirements for a VMware vSphere-based cluster.

 Note